lee-zhg/devops101/Lab1/README.md

     ![DevOps Containerize Succeed](../images/containerize-succeed.png)

-21. After the `CONTAINERIZE` stage to completes, navigate to IKS dashboard https://cloud.ibm.com/kubernetes/clusters in a different browser tab.
+21. After the `CONTAINERIZE` stage completes, navigate to IKS dashboard https://cloud.ibm.com/kubernetes/clusters in a different browser tab.

 22. Select the `Registry` tab on the left.